romanyusupov/todo-react-app/README.md

 To test app go to https://todo-react-app-orpin.vercel.app/ Please add new tasks, remove, check, uncheck slowly, because my app connect to server mockapi.
-How to make everything work quickly and without failures, I still do not know.
-I continue to study!
+If you click fast, there will be a lot of crashes!
+So far I don't know how to fix it :) I will continue to study and as soon as I find out, I will fix all these bugs :)

 # Getting Started with Create React App